I asked 31 experts to share their best blogging tips to grow a blog in 2023.

 Michael Tomaszewski of StoryDoc

 “Orphan pages” (pages with no incoming internal links) are a huge obstacle to getting solid blog traffic.
 Do your best to include links to your blog posts on other blog posts on your site; simple as that.
 Also, remember to use relevant anchor text, do not link phrases such as “learn more.”

 Why is it so important?
 First, you give SEO power to the page you link to.
 It’s not as relevant as a backlink from another page, but it is essential in ranking algorithms.
 Secondly, you give your readers more opportunities to click through, thus reducing bounce rate—another crucial ranking factor.

 It’s effortless to identify orphan pages using crawling software such as ScreamingFrog or Ahrefs.

 Ian Campbell of Nozzle

 If you have a post that touches on something you’ve written about before, link to that from your post.
-If you do this consistently (while remaining relevant, of course, to improve your users’ experience), your efforts will certainly pay off.
+If you do this consistently (while remaining relevant to improve your users’ experience), your efforts will undoubtedly pay off.

 17. Tweak your CTA’s

 One of the most effective experiments I conducted on my blog was related to call to action (CTA) placement and I found its success.